Best 55 Things to do in San Francisco (cool, fun and unusual places to explore around the city)

 Visit the Embarcadero Center

-A large business and shopping complex in the Embarcadero Center, you can explore, shop, eat and enjoy this urban setting with gardens, shops and eating venues along with other fun hang out spots around the plaza area that typically hosts a variety of events, activities and gatherings in the main plaza area
+One of the expansive places to go is the Embarcadero Cener in San Francisco.
+A large business and shopping complex in the Embarcadero Center, you can explore, shop, eat and enjoy this urban setting with gardens, shops and eating venues along with other fun hang out spots around the plaza area that typically hosts a variety of events, activities and gatherings and many street performances in the main plaza area.

 Visit the Ferry Building

-The Embarcadero Ferry Building is fun to explore the many shops and food venues along with spectacular restaurants in the area from some of the well known restaurants and specialty food purveyors of the area.
+One of the cool things to do in San Francisco is to visit the Embarcadero Ferry Building.
+What makes it fun and cool is exploring the many foodie shops and food markets and specialty vendors in the central spaces along with spectacular restaurants in the area from some of the well known restaurants and specialty food purveyors of the area.
 You can also explore the various outside venues and piers that you can walk and capture some photos of the bay and city skyline

 Ferry Plaza Farmers Market

-One of the most popular local farmers markets that hosts a farm to table concept of regional fruits and vegetables, artisanal food items, snacks and prepared foods at their Tuesday, Thursday and Saturday Market on the front and back areas of the Ferry Plaza.
+A fun thing to do in San Francisco is to visit the popular Ferry Plaza Farmers Market.
+One of the most well attended and full scale farmers markets in the city, the Ferry Plaza market hosts a farm to table approach with regional fruits and vegetables, artisanal food items, snacks and prepared foods at their Tuesday, Thursday and Saturday Market on the front and back areas of the Ferry Plaza.

 52. Hop on Hop off self Tour